WFUCSCCho/project-4-JackPerry123/README.md

 Dataset Modifications ("None" if unchanged): Removed Rows that had missing data within the columns.

-Result Analysis: Theoretical performance of insertion, search, and deletion are O(1).
-Our results are ... .
+Result Analysis: The theoretical performance of insertion, search, and deletion is O(1).
+Therefore, as n increases our time should grow linearly because, each operation, insert, search, and deletion is applied to each element in the list ( n * O(n) = n).
+This, for the most part, was seen in our graphs, albeit not perfectly linear.
+This is understandable because our results are not averaged over many attempts, only five.
+There was one exception, the insertion time for the already sorted list, which saw significantly higher runtimes than the respective search and deletion.

 ## Submission: